Ombrotrophic

 Ombrotrophic bogs have also been assessed for their uses as archives of atmospheric mercury deposition.
-This involves studying the solid state distributions of mercury and other metals in the bog to understand postdepositional transport processes and the immobility of deposited trace metals.
-It was found that mercury (Hg) and lead (Pb) are immobile in ombrotrophic peat, indicating that their distribution can be used to determine temporal changes in deposition and suggesting that ombrotrophic bogs can serve as reliable records of historic atmospheric mercury deposition.
+This involves studying the solid state distributions of mercury and other metals in the bog to understand post-depositional transport processes and the immobility of deposited trace metals.
+It was found that mercury and lead are immobile in ombrotrophic peat, indicating that their distribution can be used to determine temporal changes in deposition and suggesting that ombrotrophic bogs can serve as reliable records of historic atmospheric mercury deposition.
 Historic atmospheric mercury deposition in Arlberg Bog, Minnesota, increased gradually after the mid-1800s, peaked between 1950 and 1960, and may have declined thereafter.
 Preindustrial deposition levels were estimated to be about 4 μg/m^{2} per year, while recent deposition levels were approximately 19 μg/m^{2} per year.
 The deposition of mercury in Arlberg Bog appeared to have been influenced by both regional and/or local-scale sources, highlighting the complex nature of atmospheric deposition patterns and the need to consider multiple factors when studying metal deposition in ombrotrophic bogs.

-However, despite their significance as sources of fuel and horticultural peat moss, there is still much to uncover about the ecological and biogeochemical processes of ombrotrophic bogs.
+Despite their significance as sources of fuel and horticultural peat moss, there is still much to uncover about the ecological and biogeochemical processes of ombrotrophic bogs.
 Chemical analyses of peat profiles could shed light on this aspect, but the data collected so far have not been adequate for such analysis.
 One of the main challenges is the infrequent sample intervals and the lack of chemical data on surface peat or sufficient information on habitat conditions.
 Although some nutrient release occurs in ombrotrophic peat, there is a significant gap in understanding the rate and depth of element release and how mobility varies within these ecosystems.
 Therefore, despite the recognition of their importance, ombrotrophic bogs remain relatively understudied, highlighting the need for further research to fill these knowledge gaps and gain a comprehensive understanding of their ecological processes.